AudioBible/KJV/README.md

 [Making Connections VII: The Major Deception (Pastor Charles Lawson)](https://www.youtube.com/watch?v=J4uo81V-yyw)

-Why I like to listen to sermons on YouTube is because I can't rewind the pastor in real life, sometimes I need to hear it multiple times for it to make sense!
+Why I like to listen to sermons on YouTube is because I can't rewind what the pastor said in real life, sometimes I need to hear it multiple times for it to make sense!

 # Here's what it says in the Gospel about respect!